Category: Misinformation

 However, these measures are unlikely to have significant effects on malicious actors seeking to influence elections.

 As for other type of AI misinformation threats, it is likely to be crucial that populations are well-educated about the risks of misinformation, and therefore less likely to trust inaccurate content.
-For example, Bellingcat has produced useful guidance on how to avoid being deceived, and The Future US is planning an advertising campaign to inform US voters about misinformation.
+For example:

 Technical Solutions